MasrourTawfik/chat-gi-iads/docs/source/file1.rst

 ANNs for POS tagging involve preprocessing to prepare input for the network.
 The network then adjusts its weights during training to predict accurate tags.

 .. figure:: ../Images/POS.png
-   :width: 80%
+   :alt: Alternative text for the image
    :align: center
-   :caption: Use of ML/DL in PoS
+   Use of ML/DL in PoS
-   :alt: Alternative text for the image

 Hidden Markov Model (HMM)
 ^^^^^^^^^^^^^^^^^